Note: Information on this page is valid as of December 1, 2017

 Degree, GPA and GRE

-- Baccalaureate Degree from a U.S. regionally accredited College or University.
-(Baccalaureate degrees must be completed by the Fall semester prior to matriculation)
+- Baccalaureate Degree must be from a U.S. regionally accredited College or University.
+(Baccalaureate degrees must be completed by the Fall semester prior to matriculation.)

 - Overall GPA of 3.0 and Science GPA of 3.0.

-- Graduate Record Examination (GRE) is required– official scores are required and must be from tests taken within the past five years.
+- Graduate Record Examination (GRE) is required for your application to be considered – official scores are required and must be from tests taken within the past five years.

 - GRE scores must be sent directly to CASPA.
 The Univ South Florida PA Prgm CASPA GRE code 8854.
 (DO NOT use the USF institution code of 5828.)